DhruvPJoshi/ShaderFlow/README.md

 [wxPython Phoenix](https://www.wxpython.org)

-**Note:** This project is currently under heavy development.
+**Note:** This project is currently under hiatus.
 Keep visiting for the stable version. :smile:

+**Important:** We are solving some issues in the design decisions.
+The latest development source and a stable release will be provided soon.